 As a result, if you have been operating within the gig economy for a while and have a current contract in place with an employer, then it is possible some lenders will assess your income based on your “day rate”.
 This is then converted into an annual wage by multiplying by 5 (days) and by 46 (weeks).
 They only use 46 weeks because they are aware that a Contractor is unlikely to work 52 weeks a year.

-As with Self Employed mortgage applicants, it’s also good practice to be organised with your finances so that you have everything in place when applying to a lender.
+If you are Self Employed in Coventry, it’s also good practice to be organised with your finances so that you have everything in place when applying to a lender.

 Of course, no one likes paying more tax than they must but remember, if you are wanting to apply for a mortgage, lenders will want to see healthy levels of sustainable earnings.
 So, although you might end up paying more tax, higher levels of income can be beneficial to you as a mortgage applicant.